ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/CmdLine-Tools/ReadMe from Keripo.txt

 - Some of these have been recompiled while others are directly copied from their pre-compiled sources since they do not require recompilation.
+- A few of them are no longer compiled as they are included in busybox while quite few have been added via busybox.
 - For information on what each binary does, see their respective links below.